Canadian Forces Naval Reserve: Royal Canadian Navy Volunteer Reserve (1923–1945)

 In 1923, the Royal Canadian Naval Volunteer Reserve (RCNVR) was stood up and under the command of Rear-Admiral Walter Hose who authorized the creation of NRDs in every major Canadian city.
-In 1941 Naval Reserve divisions were granted the designations ‘His or Her Majesty’s Canadian ships’ and received its own command and a seat on the Naval Board.
+In 1941 Naval Reserve divisions were granted the designations ‘His Majesty’s Canadian ships’ and received its own command and a seat on the Naval Board.
 The new naval reserve establishment formed a robust reserve force building popular support amongst Canadians for the fledgling Canadian Navy.
 During the Second World War, the RCNVR became the backbone of the Canadian Navy, recruiting officers and sailors for the Navy.
 By the end of the war, Canada possessed the third-largest navy in the world, with a complement of nearly 100,000.
 Most of these men and women were members of the RCNVR.